-Table 10-1 Who Table 10-1 Wholesale: Notification to Cities and Counties (select one) V Supplier has notified more than 10 cities or counties in accordance with CWC 10621 (b) and 10642.
-Completion of the table below is not required.
-Provide a separate list of the cities and counties that were notified.
+Table 10-1 Wholesale: Notification to Cities and Counties (select one) V with CWC 10621 (b) and Completion of the table ore than 10 cities or counties in accordance d 10642.
+Se below is not required.
+Provide a less and counties that were notified.
 Provide the page or loc ation of this list in the UWMP.
 Supplier has notified 10 Complete the table below or fewer cities or counties.
-City Name 60 Day Notice Notice of Public Hearing Add additiona l rows as needed City of Ojai ✓ 4 City of Ventura ✓ V County Name Drop Down List 60 Day Notice Notice of Public Hearing Add additiona l rows as needed Ventura County ✓ I NOTES: list of agencies notified included in Section 1
+City Name 60 Day Notice Notice of Public Hearing Add additiona l rows as needed City of Ojai ✓ ✓ City of Ventura ✓ ✓ County Name Drop Down List 60 Day Notice ntice Notice of Public Hearing Add additional rows as needed Ventura County ✓ ✓ NOTES: list of agencies notified included in Section 1